vaibhavgaur20/Data_Engineering_Project/README.md

 # Data_Engineering_Project

 ## Introduction
+The Adventure Works dataset is a robust, real-world dataset widely utilized in data engineering and analytics projects.
+It features multiple dimension and fact tables representing various business processes over several years, making it an ideal resource for understanding complex relationships in structured databases.
+This dataset is often used for ETL processes, data modeling, and reporting practices.
+The original dataset is accessible via Kaggle.

 ## About Data
 **Name of the data**:- Adventure Works
 Adventure Works is a comprehensive dataset designed for real-world data engineering and analytics projects.
 It includes multiple dimension and fact tables, representing various business processes over several years.
 This dataset is perfect for understanding complex relationships in a structured database.
 It is widely used for ETL, data modeling, and reporting practices.
 Access the original dataset at [Kaggle](https://www.kaggle.com/datasets/ukveteran/adventure-works?resource=download )